adioshun/gitPaper_3D_Object_Detection_Tracking/2012-car2x-based-perception-in-a-high-level-fusion-architecture-for-cooperative-perception-systems.md

 The contents of these messages as well as further details of the proposed architecture for a cooperative perception system are described in [6].

+## III.
+CAR2X-BASED PERCEPTION

+In order to preserve the modularity of the high-level fusion architecture, received data is preprocessed within the Car2Xbased perception module.

+The current time step as well as the coordinate frame used by the local perception unit serves as a reference for the virtual sensor’s temporal and spatial alignment.

+The steps necessary to perform these alignments are described in the following.

+### 3.1 Temporal Alignment

+### 3.2 Spatial Alignment